Talking to the Airgap: Exploiting Radio-Less Embedded Devices as Radio Receivers: Effect of ADC Oversampling

-\section{Effect of \ac{ADC} oversampling}
+\section{Effect of ADC Oversampling}

-We now examine how the \ac{ADC} oversampling ratio affects the device’s \ac{RF} reception sensitivity.
-Oversampling increases the number of acquired samples per signal period, which can improve the effective resolution \ac{SNR} of the received signal.
+We now examine how \ac{ADC} oversampling affects the device’s \ac{RF} reception sensitivity.
+Oversampling increases the number of acquired samples per signal period, which can improve the effective \ac{SNR} of the received signal.
 As shown in~\autoref{fig:oversampling}, the sensitive frequency regions remain largely unchanged across all oversampling ratios (left), indicating that oversampling does not shift the inherent spectral response of the device.
 However, the \ac{SNR} in~dB improves almost linearly with every doubling of the oversampling ratio (right) until reaching a plateau at an oversampling factor of approximately~32.

-These findings show that oversampling, like expected, can substantially enhance the received signal quality, potentially allowing the attacker to trade transmission rates against more reliable data reception.
+This shows that oversampling, as expected, can improve received signal quality, potentially allowing the attacker to trade transmission rates against more reliable data reception.